airbytehq/airbyte-e2e-testing-tool/README.md

 _Note!
 The help text is formatted for GitHub.
 You can put it there to get a more readable view._
 ![Screenshot from 2022-09-29 13-41-25](https://user-images.githubusercontent.com/30464745/193010811-a0737686-6fe4-4b63-ad71-d3488496efc3.png)

-## How to get list of scenarious
+## How to get the list of scenarios

 The tool has help command `/list-scenarios`.
-The command provides the full list of available scenarious and hints how to get more details about specific scenario.
+The command provides the full list of available scenarios and hints on how to get more details about a specific scenario.

 _Note!
-The command also run logical validation for all scenarious.
+The command also runs logical validation for all scenarios.
 If some scenario is unfinished or invalid, you will see :x: sing after its name._
 ![Screenshot from 2022-09-29 13-46-12](https://user-images.githubusercontent.com/30464745/193011727-5e8259c4-a51f-42ac-83ba-25464b67a897.png)

 ## How to prepare a scenario command line

-Each scenario has own list of required credentials and their number.
-In addition, some scenarious might require parameter values in the command line.
+Each scenario has its list of required credentials and their number.
+In addition, some scenarios might require parameter values in the command line.
-To make this step easier, the tool has command `/help name="<scenario name>"`(How to get name see `How to get list of scenarious`).
-This command returns prepared command line and list of all credentials which you should put into this line.
+To make this step easier, the tool has command `/help name="<scenario name>"`(How to get name see `How to get the list of scenarios).
+This command returns a prepared command line and a list of all credentials you should put into this line.
-In the result you can find such parts:
+In the result, you can find such parts:
-- Call examples - different command lines which can be usefull for your.
-Note that you need to replace texts like `<put_credential_name>` in this line before run.
+- Call examples - different command lines which can be useful for you.
+Note that you need to replace texts like `<put_credential_name>` in this line before running.

 ![Screenshot from 2022-09-29 13-53-41](https://user-images.githubusercontent.com/30464745/193013332-b7bc7049-415c-4b1d-85e5-ee3754b1d3ea.png)
-- Instances in the scenario - list of required instance credentials with their types.
-Use it to put proper credential name into the command line.
+- Instances in the scenario - List required instance credentials with their types.
+Use it to put the proper credential name into the command line.

 ![Screenshot from 2022-09-29 13-53-47](https://user-images.githubusercontent.com/30464745/193013336-f7a416ca-f1b1-4182-b908-2575af822021.png)
-- Parameters in the scenario - parameter is a simple text value required inside scenario.
+- Parameters in the scenario - parameter is a simple text value required inside a scenario.
 The name and type of the parameter should be enough to understand which value is expected from you.

 ![Screenshot from 2022-09-29 13-53-52](https://user-images.githubusercontent.com/30464745/193013338-2ec3acd7-3b36-427b-8a72-0cc041c6dd99.png)

-In the end you should have a command line ready for execution.
+In the end, you should have a command line ready for execution.
 For example, in this case we can get a line like this : `/run-scenario name="Update destination version scenario" airbyte_1=tt_airbyte_docker source_1=tt_postgres_source_aws_1 destination_1=tt_postgres_destination_aws_1 old_version="0.3.22" new_version="0.3.23"`

-## How to choise a credential
+## How to choose a credential

+TBD

 ## CHANGELOG